 As discussed in Item 4, "Non-Discretionary Services," PIMCO also furnishes investment management services to some Clients on a non-discretionary basis, which may include, without limitation, evaluation and risk assessment of Client portfolios.

 ITEM 17.
-Voting Client Securities PIMCO's Proxy Voting Policies and Procedures vote a proxy in certain circumstances in accordance with its fiduciary duties or its agreement with a Client.
+Voting Client Securities PIMCO's Proxy Voting Policies and Procedures

 PIMCO has adopted a written proxy voting policy (the "Proxy Policy") as required under the Advisers Act.